algorandfoundation/algokit-cli/docs/features/init.md

 projects_root_path = 'projects' # path to the root folder containing all sub-projects in the workspace
 ```

-#### GitHub folder merging

-When using the `--workspace` flag with AlgoKit's init command, it enables a workspace setup, ideal for handling multiple projects under one directory.
-This setup is especially useful for complex applications that involve different components like smart contracts and frontend applications.

 #### Handling of the `.github` Folder